vele616/monorepo/packages/jobboard/website/content/jobs/lead-agent-operator-invisible-technologies-pYFPT.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/invisible-technologies"
 companyWebsite: "https://www.inv.tech/"
-summary: "To apply as a lead agent at Invisible-technologies, you preferably need to have i need someone that has a good management experience in dealing with medium."
+summary: "To apply as a Lead Agent at Invisible-technologies, you preferably need to have a good management experience in dealing with medium-large teams and medium-high complexity."
 summaryBackup: "Excited about #operations, #management, #analysis?
 Check out this job post!"
 featured: 20
 ---